afourmy/pyNMS/README.md

 - [ ] Use a genetic algorithm to find the maximum flow, compare with LP
 - [ ] Use a genetic algorithm to solve RWA, compare with LP
 - [ ] Graph drawing on the right-click for a selection of nodes
-- [ ] degree centrality. number of neighbor of each node (graph + make node size depend on it)
+- [ ] Degree centrality. number of neighbor of each node (graph + make node size depend on it)
 - [ ] Algorithm to determine link weight in order to optimize load sharing (is-is/ospf optimization)
 - [ ] Protection-based link dimensioning: IGP reconvergence, FRR, etc